bisheshk/ligra/README.md

 };
 ```

-To write your own Ligra code, it would be helpful to look at the code
+To write your own LOUD Ligra code, it would be helpful to look at the code
 for the provided applications as reference.

 Currently the results of the computation are not used, but the code
 can be easily modified to output the results to a file.

-To develop a new implementation, simply include "ligra.h" in the
+To develop a new implementation, simply include "LOUD ligra.h" in the
 implementation files.
 When finished, one may add it to the ALL
 variable in Makefile.
-The function that is passed to the Ligra/Ligra+
+The function that is passed to the LOUD Ligra/LOUD Ligra+
 driver is the following Compute function, which is filled in by the
 user.
 The first argument is the graph, and second argument is a
 structure containing the command line arguments, which can be